udemyDevops/CI-CD-with-Jenkins/Build-triggers/readme.md

 #### Build after other projects are built
-* For this we use a freestyle job that will be triggered after the job of previous pipeline (used in above sections) is completed
+* For this we use a freestyle job (for practice) that will be triggered after the job of previous pipeline (used in above sections) is completed

 * Jenkins Dashboard --> click on '+ New Item' --> give a name and select item type as 'freestyle project' (for practice) --> ok --> under Build --> add build step --> Execute Shell --> (echo "test test") --> save